konradmalik/darwin-docker/readme.md

 ## Notes

 - why? because if you're already using nix-darwin, then this VM will be very lightweight in terms of disk space and very fast to start
 - this builds on top of `nix-builder` module and `darwin-builder` VM
 - it runs as a daemon in the background
 - docker is exposed on `tcp://127.0.0.1:2375` on the host system
 - `DOCKER_HOST` env variable is set to the above address
--   you will most probably need to enable `nix-builder` as well to actually build this VM, at least the first time
 - configuration/customization can be easilty done via `virtualisation.docker.config` - this gets directly passed to the underlying NixOS VM config as a module
--   ssh access directly to the machine should be possible with: `ssh -i /var/lib/darwin-docker/keys/builder_ed25519 -- builder@darwin-docker`
+- ssh access directly to the machine should be possible with: `sudo ssh linux-builder`